 There’s nothing fancy about Holt Cemetery.
 It’s the city’s “potter’s field,” where indigent families bury their loved ones.
 Holt has no fancy tombs, elaborate copings, or even a lot of permanent headstones.
 Graves are dug, the deceased are buried, and the families erect wooden crosses, perhaps leaving mementos at graveside.
 Those mementos range from stuffed animals to musical instruments.

 Holt Cemetery is different every time you visit it.
 The largest marker in the cemetery is dedicated to musician Buddy Bolden, one of the fathers of Jazz.
-It’s just a monument, however; exactly where Bolden is buried is uncertain.
+(It’s just a monument, however; exactly where Bolden is buried is uncertain.)
 The lack of brick, mortar, marble, and granite in Holt Cemetery makes the visitor closer to those buried there than other cemeteries in town.
-Ghost-hunting here is common.
+Ghost-hunting in Holt Cemetery is common.

 Charity Hospital Cemetery

 5056 Canal St. in Mid-City